-The percentage of men and women who underwent ACLR surgery in 2015 were 73% and 23% respectively with a male to female ratio of about 3:1(Figure 3).
-Figure (4) shows the distribution of male and female patients who underwent ACL surgery between 2012 and 2015.
+The percentage of men and women who underwent ACLR surgery in 2016 were 72% and 28% respectively (Figure 3).
+Interestingly, these percentages have been persistently the same every year since 2013.
 The average age for women who had ACL surgery was 37 while it was 31 in men.
-The distribution of male and female in different age groups is shown in figure (5).
-More women underwent ACL surgery above the age of 50.
+The distribution of male and female in different age groups is shown in figure (4).